Prapthi564/AIW-Azure-Virtual-Desktop/11-Multimedia redirection for Azure virtual desktop.md

    ![](./media/camn.png)

+## Summary

+In this lab, you enabled multimedia redirection in Azure Virtual Desktop and validated it by launching Microsoft Teams inside the AVD session to test audio, video, and device redirection.

-Now, click on Next from the lower right corner to move on to the next page.
+Now, click on **Next** from the lower right corner to move on to the next page.

  ![Start Your Azure Journey](./media/Next.png)